pheymann/artie/README.md

 ```

 ### Add your Database
-You can add your Database as easy that:
+You can add your Database as easy as this:

 ```Scala
 object mysql extends Database {